 Brazil, as you say, is vast and if you want to visit the classic highlights of the country, for example Rio, the Amazon and the state of Bahia, then there will be an inevitable amount of flying.
-However, it's possible to centre your itinerary in such a way that no domestic flights are needed, or you could add one or two and you would still have a good taste of Brazil's diversity.
+However, it's possible to center your itinerary in such a way that no domestic flights are needed, or you could add one or two and you would still have a good taste of Brazil's diversity.

-It's also extremely easy to add a short flight to the magnificent Iguacu Falls, from Sao Paulo or from Rio.
+It's also extremely easy to add a short flight to the magnificent Iguaçu Falls, from São Paulo or from Rio.
 An alternative in the northeast of Brazil would be flying into the city of Recife and making a short transfer to the colonial town of Olinda, before renting a car and taking a few days drive down the coast to the vibrant city of Salvador, enjoying the stunning stretch of coast on the way.
 Flights via Portugal in to Recife and back from Salvador means no domestic flying at all but again some really diverse experiences.